AbhiByte/AerospaceLaunch/README.md

 	}
 }//sleep
 public static double windLaunchpad (double windSpeed) {
+//Code for determining if wind speed is acceptable
 	if (windSpeed < 30)
 	{
 		System.out.println("Wind speed is within the acceptable range");